printer friendly version

 Case study: Mogale Gold

-July 2010, Control Systems Design
+July 2010, System Integration & Control Systems Design

 Mine tailings are the crushed and milled rock residue that remains after mineral extraction.
 These tailings must be deposited for storage in a cost effective way that also meets environmental guidelines and mandates.
 Dams, dumps, and other types of surface piling are some of the more common tailings deposition methods used today.
 However, these all pose serious environmental concerns, as tailings often contain trace and sometimes substantial quantities of the metals found in the host ore, as well as certain amounts of chemicals and compounds used in the mining processes.
 As a result, establishing and maintaining tailings dumps represent a significant cost for mining companies.

 Historically, mineral separation processes have been somewhat inefficient because after the required crushing, grinding and metallurgical treatment, some amount of valuable metal is left behind in the residue.
 But recently, improved mining technologies and the ever-increasing price of gold in the marketplace have opened the opportunity for mining companies to purchase old mining dumps and treat the tailings in order to recover residual gold.
 South African miner Mintails is currently focused on exploring, evaluating, and processing hundreds of millions of tons of surface gold bearing tailings in the Witwatersrand area of South Africa.
 These types of gold reclamation efforts are never 100% efficient, and automation and control plays a significant role in improving the metallurgical processes.
 With the help of systems integrator Opto Controls, each month Mintails is collecting significant amounts of the valuable metal.
 In the process, the company is positively impacting the environment by clearing away mountainous, land consuming, and unsightly dumps.